noahehall/multicloud/providers/aws/services/database/neptune.md

 #### Four position QUAD element

-- the basic unit of Amazon Neptune graph data.
+- the basic unit of Amazon Neptune graph data; A set of quad statements with shared resource identifiers creates a graph.
   - S: subject
   - P: predicate
   - O: object